 \section{Quantum analogue of a classical Markov chain}

 Let $P=(p_{xy})$ be the transition matrix of any irreducible Markov chain on a finite space $X$ with $\size{X}=n$.
-By the Perron-Frobenius theorem, the chain has a unique stationary distribution~$\pi=(\pi_x)$, that is a unique left eigenvector~$\pi$ with eigenvalue~$1$ and positive coordinates summing up to~$1$.
-Since we will only consider irreducible Markov chains in this paper, from now on we may omit the term `irreducible' in our discussions.
-We will also often identify a Markov chain with its transition matrix~$P$.

-Let $P^*=(p^*_{yx})$ be the time-reversed Markov chain defined by the equations $\pi_x p_{xy} = \pi_y p^*_{yx}$. \suppress{ The Markov chain $P$ is said to be {\em reversible\/} if $P^* = P$, that is if~$P$ satisfies the detailed balance equations~$p_{xy}=p^*_{xy} \Longleftrightarrow \pi_x p_{xy} = \pi_y p_{yx}$ for all $x,y\in X$.
-In a reversible chain, the probability of a transition from a state~$x$ to another state~$y$ in the stationary distribution is the same as the probability of the transition in the reverse direction. } We will define a quantum analogue of an arbitrary irreducible Markov chain~$P$, based on and extending the notion of quantum Markov chain due to Szegedy~\cite{Szegedy04}.
+We define a quantum analogue of $P$, based on and extending the notion of quantum Markov chain due to Szegedy~\cite{Szegedy04}.
 The latter was inspired by an earlier notion of quantum walk due to Ambainis~\cite{Ambainis04}.
 We also point out that a similar process on regular graphs was studied by Watrous~\cite{Watrous01}.

-\suppress{ Our quantum walk may be thought of as a walk on {\em edges\/} of the original Markov chain, rather than its vertices.
-Thus, its state space is a vector subspace of~$\aitch = \complex^{X \times X} \isomorphic \complex^X \tensor \complex^X$.
-At each step, the right end-point of an edge~$(x,y)$ is ``mixed'' over the neighbours of~$x$, and then the left end-point is mixed over the neighbours of the new right end-point.
-The ``mixing'' is defined in terms of the transition probabilities in the classical chain~$P$.
-In the case that the transition to each neighbour is equally likely, this mixing corresponds to the Grover diffusion operator~\cite{Grover96}.
-When the transition probabilities are not all equal, the mixing is given by an appropriate reflection operator that generalizes Grover diffusion. }
+Recall that $P^*$ denotes the time-reversed Markov chain of $P$.